-Your ambitions are merely that – aspirations.
-They won’t come true if you don’t make an effort to accomplish them.
+Your ambitions are mere that – aspirations.
+They won’t come true if you don’t try to accomplish them.
 You must have a strategy in place and work toward achieving your objectives.
 Every professional artist that operated a profitable business started their career with goals.

 Develop Action Plans to Achieve Those Goals

 When setting goals, it’s important to develop action plans to achieve them.
-This will help you stay on track and make sure that you’re making progress.
+This will help you stay on track and make sure you’re progressing.
 Without a dream, it’s easy to become sidetracked and lose focus.
 Action plans help to keep you accountable and motivated.
 They also make it easier to see what needs to be done and when.